hawkin-dono/MLOps-Eccomerce-Website/README.md

 ## About this Project:

 It is an E-commerce system built in Django.
-It contains all the essentials for adding products and use PayPal and Stripe as payment systems.
+It contains all the essentials for adding products and use payment systems.

-The repository is a start point for most of my professional projects; for this, I'm using as a part of my portfolio, feel free to use wherever you want.
-I'll be happy if you provide any feedback or code improvements or suggestions.

 ## Contributor
 - Vũ Trung Hiếu